 -- == z:=[zinhom=[[1, 1]], zhom=[], zfree=[]] -- numOfGaps:=[0, 0]

-and for the 5-dissection of $\frac{\qPochhammer{q^2,q^3}{q^5}^5} {\qPochhammer{q,q^4}{q^5}^5}$ it is the following.
+and for the 5-dissection of $\frac{q}{R(q)^5} = \frac{G(q)^5}{H(q)^5} = \frac{\qPochhammer{q^2,q^3}{q^5}^5} {\qPochhammer{q,q^4}{q^5}^5}$ it is the following

 -- == z:=[zinhom=[[1, 1]], zhom=[], zfree=[]] -- numOfGaps:=[0, 0]

 Interestingly, the right-hand side of the above equations look equal.
-However, the have different cofactors.
+However, they have different cofactors.
 And since they were done by different computations, the $M_1$ may stand for different eta-quotients.
 In the above case, it turns out, they are same.

-Therefore, after multiplying with some variables, we get the following.
+After multiplying appropriately, we get the following.

 It says that \begin{align*} \frac{G(q)}{H(q)} \, U_5\!\left(\frac{H(q)^5}{G(q)^5}\right) &= \frac{H(q)}{G(q)} \, U_5\!\left(\frac{G(q)^5}{H(q)^5}\right) \end{align*} or \begin{align*} U_5\!\left(\frac{R(q)^5}{R(q^5)}\right) &= U_5\!\left(\frac{R(q^5)}{R(q)^5}\right) \end{align*}